Brahma-fi/brahma-templates-sdk/packages/brahma-templates-sdk/README.md

 # Brahma Templates SDK

 The `brahma-templates-sdk` is a powerful tool designed to facilitate interaction with Brahma.
-It provides a set of functions to manage automations, fetch logs, and handle transactions efficiently.
+It provides a set of functions to manage transactions efficiently.

 ## Installation